-- or resulted in a substantial invasion of a privacy interest (through, for example, the theft of personal information such as medical, educational, or financial records).
-An upward departure would be warranted, for example, in an 18 U.S.C. § 1030 offense involving damage to a protected computer, if, as a result of that offense, death resulted.
-An upward departure also would be warranted, for example, in a case involving animal enterprise terrorism under 18 U.S.C. § 43, if, in the course of the offense, serious bodily injury or death resulted, or substantial scientific research or information were destroyed. - (iii) The offense involved a substantial amount of interest of any kind, finance charges, late fees, penalties, amounts based on an agreed-upon return or rate of return, or other similar costs, not included in the determination of loss for purposes of subsection (b)(1). - (iv) The offense created a risk of substantial loss beyond the loss determined for purposes of subsection (b)(1). - (v) In a case involving stolen information from a "protected computer", as defined in 18 U.S.C. § 1030(e)(2), the defendant sought the stolen information to further a broader criminal purpose. - (vi) In a case involving access devices or unlawfully produced or unlawfully obtained means of identification: - (I) The offense caused substantial harm to the victim's reputation or credit record, or the victim suffered a substantial inconvenience related to repairing the victim's reputation or a damaged credit record. - (II) An individual whose means of identification the defendant used to obtain unlawful means of identification is erroneously arrested or denied a job because an arrest record has been made in that individual's name. - (III) The defendant produced or obtained numerous means of identification with respect to one individual and essentially assumed that individual's identity. - (B) Upward Departure for Debilitating Impact on a Critical Infrastructure.-An upward departure would be warranted in a case in which subsection (b)(16)(A)(iii) applies and the disruption to the critical infrastructure(s) is so substantial as to have a debilitating impact on national security, national economic security, national public health or safety, or any combination of those matters. - (C) Downward Departure Consideration.-There may be cases in which the offense level determined under this guideline substantially overstates the seriousness of the offense.
-In such cases, a downward departure may be warranted. - (D) Downward Departure for Major Disaster or Emergency Victims.-If (i) the minimum offense level of level 12 in subsection (b)(11) applies; (ii) the defendant sustained damage, loss, hardship, or suffering caused by a major disaster or an emergency as those terms are defined in 42 U.S.C. § 5122; and (iii) the benefits received illegally were only an extension or overpayment of benefits received legitimately, a downward departure may be warranted.
+- (iv) The offense created a risk of substantial loss beyond the loss determined for purposes of subsection (b)(1). - (v) In a case involving stolen information from a "protected computer", as defined in 18 U.S.C. § 1030(e)(2), the defendant sought the stolen information to further a broader criminal purpose. - (vi) In a case involving access devices or unlawfully produced or unlawfully obtained means of identification: - (I) The offense caused substantial harm to the victim's reputation or credit record, or the victim suffered a substantial inconvenience related to repairing the victim's reputation or a damaged credit record. - (II) An individual whose means of identification the defendant used to obtain unlawful means of identification is erroneously arrested or denied a job because an arrest record has been made in that individual's name. - (III) The defendant produced or obtained numerous means of identification with respect to one individual and essentially assumed that individual's identity. - (B) Upward Departure for Debilitating Impact on a Critical Infrastructure.-An upward departure would be warranted in a case in which subsection (b)(17)(A)(iii) applies and the disruption to the critical infrastructure(s) is so substantial as to have a debilitating impact on national security, national economic security, national public health or safety, or any combination of those matters. - (C) Downward Departure Consideration.-There may be cases in which the offense level determined under this guideline substantially overstates the seriousness of the offense.
+In such cases, a downward departure may be warranted. - (D) Downward Departure for Major Disaster or Emergency Victims.-If (i) the minimum offense level of level 12 in subsection (b)(12) applies; (ii) the defendant sustained damage, loss, hardship, or suffering caused by a major disaster or an emergency as those terms are defined in 42 U.S.C. § 5122; and (iii) the benefits received illegally were only an extension or overpayment of benefits received legitimately, a downward departure may be warranted.